Traditional Unionist Voice: 2019 United Kingdom general election

-TUV chose not to stand any candidates in the 2019 general election.
+TUV did not stand any candidates in the 2019 general election.

 2022 Northern Ireland Assembly election

 The TUV campaign for the 2022 Northern Ireland Assembly election prioritised a theme of opposition to the Northern Ireland Protocol.
 The party's candidates were designated on the ballot paper as representing "TUV - No Sea Border".
 For the first time in the party's history it stood a candidate in each of the 18 constituencies which elect the Northern Ireland Assembly.

-TUV candidates won 65,788 first preference votes, more than three times the party's score in the 2017 Assembly election and 7.5% of the total first preference vote but only one of the 90 members elected to the new Northern Ireland Assembly was a TUV candidate; Jim Allister in the North Antrim constituency.
+TUV candidates won 65,788 first preference votes, more than three times the party's score in the 2017 Assembly election and 7.6% of the total first preference vote but only one of the 90 members elected to the new Northern Ireland Assembly was a TUV candidate; Jim Allister in the North Antrim constituency.
 Under the Single Transferable Vote system of proportional representation used in Northern Ireland a disproportionality between outcome in seats and first preference vote share can arise when a party is eliminated from the count because it has been less successful at obtaining lower preference votes on the ballot paper than at obtaining first preference votes.